franciscop/server/documentation/README.md

 ### Promise

 The main function returns a promise which will be fulfilled when the server is launched or might throw an initialization error such as port is already in use.

-In practical terms, you can consider the parameter of the promise to be the original http-server extended with `options` with the original options, however internally it's a proxy:
+The parameter passed to the `.then()` function is an instance of `server` as there can be many instances with different options.
+You can get `http-server` through the property `.original`, `express` through `.express` and app (as in `express()`) from `.app`.

+Also, it will transparently use the `http-server` whether possible (through Proxy), so function calls such as `.close()` work straight on the instance:

 ```js
 server().then(instance => {